Ran9waves/python_training/README.md

 # python_training
-practical exercices to learn python
+My daily challenges on my way to improve my skills to python :)